-- Effective as a sales tool for its customers and as a tool for independent sales reps. - FAQ - News articles posted online. - Information as to where the product is sold. - Sophisticated graphics design, including cool mapping features - Establish reciprocal links. - Online store intends to set up of an online payment system via PayPal and major credit card through merchant account.
+- Educational for the public (presenting a wide variety of interesting content). - Effective as a sales tool for its customers and as a tool for independent sales reps. - FAQ - News articles posted online. - Information as to where the product is sold. - Sophisticated graphics design, including cool mapping features - Establish reciprocal links. - Online store intends to set up of an online payment system via PayPal and major credit card through merchant account.